Syrian opposition opens first embassy, says world lets it down

 "The only way to victory is unity," he declared.

-Damascus raged against summit host Qatar for helping the opposition into Syria's seat at the League, while Russia and Iran also criticised the move to delegitimise Assad's rule.
+Damascus raged against summit host Qatar for helping the opposition into Syria's seat at the League, while Russia and Iran also criticized the move to delegitimize Assad's rule.

 "The Doha summit's decision has created a model that will encourage the practice of violence, extremism and terrorism and will be a danger not just to Syria, but Arab states and the whole world."